karlmutch/aws-poc/README.md

-Amazon Web Services Proof of Concept and prototypes
+Amazon Web Services Proof of Concept and Prototypes
 ===================================================

 This project has been motivated by a desire to test or examine the character of the AWS golang API, and in addition some of the features of AWS.